joetanx/conjur-k8s/README.md

 kubectl -n cityapp get pods -o wide
 ```

-Browse to the Kubernetes node on port 30081 `http://<kube-node-fqdn>:30081` to verify that the application is working
+Browse to the service to verify that the application is working

-Notice that the database connection details list the credentials retrieved from Conjur:
+- Notice that the database connection details list the credentials retrieved from Conjur:

 ![image](https://github.com/joetanx/conjur-k8s/assets/90442032/7f9ac05b-a05e-4466-a998-d6dd4ba99967)